 Does cardio kill gains?
 You’re not the first reader to ever ask this question.
 Almost every bodybuilder and workout buffs worry that cardio routines will make them a lightweight.
 It’s a big question that’s often misexplained.
 But the truth is it won’t as long as you do it right.

 Cardio strengthens your heart and lungs while weights rip your muscle.
 You need strong lungs to do weights.
 Now, you’re getting the picture.
-We also have a detailed analysis on the best cardio machine for abs , do check out if you are looking in particular for abs.
+Before diving into details, we also have a detailed analysis on the best cardio machine for abs , do check out if you are looking in particular for abs.

 Table of Post Contents